Manvi-tech/Manvi-tech/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Studying Information Technology at GGSIPU, Delhi.
-- 🤔 &nbsp; Exploring new tools and technologies.
+- 🌱 &nbsp; Learning more about back-end technologies, APIs.
 - 💼 &nbsp; Looking for internships in Full Stack Web Development.
-- 🌱 &nbsp; Learning more about back-end technologies, APIs.
-- ✍️ &nbsp; Pursuing teaching as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing teaching as hobbies.

-<h3> 🛠 &nbsp;Tech Stack</h3>

--

 <br/>